paypal/paypal-ios/docs/PayPalNativePayments/README.md

 #### Swift Package Manager

 In Xcode, add the PayPal SDK as a [package dependency](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) to your Xcode project.
 Enter https://github.com/paypal/iOS-SDK as the package URL.
-Tick the "PayPalNativeCheckout" checkbox to add the PayPal Native Checkout package to your app.
+Tick the "PayPalNativePayments" checkbox to add the PayPal Native Payments package to your app.

-In your app's source code files, use the following import syntax to include the PayPal Native Checkout module:
+In your app's source code files, use the following import syntax to include the PayPal Native Payments module:

 ```swift
 import PayPalNativePayments